Credit Card Voucher

 Established design QA & documentation

-We established a formal design QA process and built an annotation tool to improve implementation quality.
+We established a formal design QA process and built an annotation tool to improve implementation quality, benefiting other projects as well.

 Learning